mnvr/notes/typescript-vs-haskell.md

 ---
 title: TypeScript vs Haskell
-description: Structural vs Nominal Type Systems
+description: Structural vs nominal type systems
 ---

+# TypeScript vs Haskell

+_When a rose by any other name would do_

 TypeScript provides <mark>structural typing</mark>.
 If it walks like a duck, and quacks like a duck, for TypeScript, it is a duck.
 TypeScript does not care at